plgreenLIRU/SMC_approx_optL/README.md

 V2 : now uses abstract methods to make it more clear what the user needs to define.

 V3 : added example of the approach applied to a single-degree-of-freedom system.

+V4 : now uses abstract classes and random seed is fixed for tests.

 ## Contact
 Queries to: p.l.green@liverpool.ac.uk